hurbes/camera_grid/README.md

 - `morphDuration`: The duration of the morphing animation (default: 150ms)
 - `morphCurve`: The curve of the morphing animation (default: Curves.easeOutQuad)
 - `snapThreshold`: The threshold for snapping in radians (default: 1.5 degrees)
+- `isGridEnabled`: Toggle to enable/disable the grid overlay (default: true)

+## 🆕 What's New in 0.0.2

+- Made the child widget optional for more flexibility
+- Improved performance by avoiding unnecessary initialization when grid is disabled
+- Implemented a cleaner toggle mechanism using Dart 3's switch expression
+- Enhanced customization options

 ## 🤔 Why This Package?